positron/dotfiles/README.md

 These are the config files to set up a system to maximize my productivity.

 ## Installation
-Run `./setup` in Unix/Cygwin shells and `setup.bat` in Windows to install all the dotfiles relevant to that platform.
+Run `./setup` in OS X/*nix/Cygwin shells and `setup.bat` in Windows to install all the dotfiles relevant to that platform.

 ## Updating vim plugins
 Plugins are managed by the [Vundle plugin][vundle].